top of page

 Home page screen shot of a digital memorial

-For the longest time, I could not recall the date of my brother's death and have yet to shed a single tear.
-I knew I needed therapy to deal with the grief, but ignored it.
+For the longest time, I could not recall the date of my brother's death, and I have yet to shed a single tear.
+I knew I needed therapy to deal with the grief, but I ignored it.
 This ignorance has left me with a hole in my heart and soul that I couldn’t fill until now.

 While developing Caroline PM Jones' site digitalandstone.com, I found a tool to help me deal with my grief over the death of my brother, Glen Alexander Joel.